Fill out the form below to get started with your basement underpinning

 Any basement waterproofing system is not complete without a working sump pump.
 A sump pump’s main job is to reduce the risk of water damage to the underground part of a home’s foundation.

-Homes that are susceptible to repeated flooding need extra protection, otherwise the repeated strain on the drainage systems and foundation from the water pressure, not only on the outside, but on the inside can result in the slow degrading of the very foundation of the home..
+Homes that are susceptible to repeated flooding need extra protection, otherwise the repeated strain on the drainage system and foundation from the water pressure, not only on the outside, but on the inside can result in the slow degrading of the very foundation of the home.

 For homeowner’s who have installed the standard waterproofing measures, including extra drainage, there is an additional solution to consider.
-One of the best ways to prevent extreme flooding is the installation of a sump pump.
+One of the best ways to prevent extreme flooding is the proper installation of a sump pump in Toronto.

-A sump pump is a device that’s installed in a pit below ground level in the basement floor.
+A sump pump is a device that’s installed in a water collection pit below ground level of the basement floor.
 Even though it’s below the basement floor, the sump pump should never be installed lower than the foundation drainage system.
-When the water level rises to a certain point in the pit, the sump pump is activated and it starts pumping the water into an outlet pipe that moves the water away from the basement and the rest of the house.
+When the water level rises to a certain point in the pit, the sump pump is activated and it starts pumping the water into an outlet pipe that moves the water away from the basement and the rest of the house structure.

 There are a lot of things to consider when installing a new sump pump, or replacing an old one, including what type of pump is best suitable to the needs of your home.
 The two basic types of pumps are the pedestal pump and the submersible pump.
 Each one has its advantages and disadvantages.

 The submersible sits in the bottom of the sump pit and it goes into action when the water level rises above it.
 It detects water levels from a floating detector that’s connected to the pump with a wire.
 The submersible pump is designed to handle dirt and debris through a filter, so it may not break down as much, but getting to the motor is difficult because it’s in a sealed casing.